 Mitchell Historic Properties oversees Galveston properties owned by the George and Cynthia Mitchell family.
-These properties include three hotels, fourteen historic buildings, two parks, a parking garage, and the Pier 21 complex all located in Galveston’s Downtown area.
+These properties include one hotel, fourteen historic buildings, two parks, a parking garage, and the Pier 21 complex all located in Galveston’s Downtown area.

 The Mitchells are committed to the overall success and revitalization of The Strand District, Pier 21 and Galveston Island.
 For more than 30 years, the Mitchells have invested more than $175 million in rehabilitating historic properties in The Strand National Historic Landmark District.
 Immediately following Hurricane Ike which struck Galveston on September 13, 2008, MHP launched a massive cleanup and restoration program in downtown Galveston.
 Estimates by staff put the cost of disaster relief, cleanup and building renovation at more than $24 million on more than 20 buildings.

 The family completed an $11 million renovation of the historic Hotel Galvez as part of the hotel’s centennial celebration in 2011.

 The Strand Seaport, encompassing The Strand and adjacent harbor area including Pier 21, includes commercial & residential properties including loft apartments, museums, shops, galleries, hotels, restaurants, nightclubs and offices for any array of professionals.
 This is largely due to the efforts of the Mitchells.